Zap-123/Python-Macro/README.md

 Each button opens a new window with corresponding commands.
 Click on buttons, and input in controls in **chronological order** to be later automatically done in repeat.
 Click on the **Submit Button** to enter in any command you typed out.
-(You don't need to press the submit button to input controls added via buttons, only entries)
+(You don't need to press the submit button to input controls added via buttons, only entries) and the **Close/Done** button to quit out of the window.

 Finally, when you are done entering in your "List of Controls", close out of all windows and press the corresponding keys to start and stop the macro loop.
 Default start and stop keys are **'+'** and **'-'** but can be changed in the **Settings** window.